pypa/packaging.python.org/source/discussions/downstream-packaging.rst

 How?
 ~~~~

-There is a number of things that you can do to help us test your package
+There are a number of things that upstream projects can do to help downstream
-better.
-Some of them were already mentioned in this discussion.
-Some examples
+repackagers test their packages efficiently and effectively, including some of the suggestions
+already mentioned above.
+These are typically improvements that make the test suite more
+reliable and easier to use for everyone, not just downstream packagers.
-are:
+Some specific suggestions are:

-- **Include the test files and fixtures in the source distribution**, or make it
+- Include the test files and fixtures in the source distribution, or make it
   possible to easily download them separately.

-- **Do not write to the package directories during testing.** Downstream test
+- Do not write to the package directories during testing.
+Downstream test
   setups sometimes run tests on top of the installed package, and modifications
   performed during testing and temporary test files may end up being part
   of the installed package!

-- **Make the test suite work offline.** Mock network interactions, using
+- Make the test suite work offline.
+Mock network interactions, using
   packages such as responses_ or vcrpy_.
 If that is not possible, make it
-  possible to easily disable the tests using Internet access, e.g. via a pytest
+  possible to easily disable the tests using Internet access, e.g. via a pytest_
   marker.
 Use pytest-socket_ to verify that your tests work offline.
 This
   often makes your own test workflows faster and more reliable as well.

-- **Make your tests work without a specialized setup**, or perform the necessary
+- Make your tests work without a specialized setup, or perform the necessary
   setup as part of test fixtures.
 Do not ever assume that you can connect
   to system services such as databases — in an extreme case, you could crash
   a production service!

-- **If your package has optional dependencies, make their tests optional as
+- If your package has optional dependencies, make their tests optional as
-  well.** Either skip them if the needed packages are not installed, or add
+  well.
+Either skip them if the needed packages are not installed, or add
   markers to make deselecting easy.

-- More generally, **add markers to tests with special requirements**.
+- More generally, add markers to tests with special requirements.
 These can
   include e.g. significant space usage, significant memory usage, long runtime,
   incompatibility with parallel testing.

-- **Do not assume that the test suite will be run with -Werror.** Downstreams
+- Do not assume that the test suite will be run with ``-Werror``.
+Downstreams
   often need to disable that, as it causes false positives, e.g. due to newer
   dependency versions.
 Assert for warnings using ``pytest.warns()`` rather
   than ``pytest.raises()``!

-- **Aim to make your test suite reliable and reproducible.** Avoid flaky tests.
+- Aim to make your test suite reliable and reproducible.
+Avoid flaky tests.
   Avoid depending on specific platform details, don't rely on exact results
   of floating-point computation, or timing of operations, and so on.
 Fuzzing
   has its advantages, but you want to have static test cases for completeness
   as well.

-- **Split tests by their purpose, and make it easy to skip categories that are
+- Split tests by their purpose, and make it easy to skip categories that are
-  irrelevant or problematic.** Since the primary purpose of downstream testing
+  irrelevant or problematic.
+Since the primary purpose of downstream testing
-  is to ensure that the package itself works, we generally are not interested
+  is to ensure that the package itself works, downstreams are not generally interested
-  in e.g. checking code coverage, code formatting, typing or running
+  in tasks such as checking code coverage, code formatting, typechecking or running
   benchmarks.
 These tests can fail as dependencies are upgraded or the system
   is under load, without actually affecting the package itself.

-- If your test suite takes significant time to run, **support testing
+- If your test suite takes significant time to run, support testing
-  in parallel.** Downstreams often maintain a large number of packages,
+  in parallel.
+Downstreams often maintain a large number of packages,
   and testing them all takes a lot of time.
 Using pytest-xdist_ can help them
   avoid bottlenecks.

-- Ideally, **support running your test suite via pytest**. pytest_ has many
+- Ideally, support running your test suite via ``pytest``. pytest_ has many
   command-line arguments that are truly helpful to downstreams, such as
   the ability to conveniently deselect tests, rerun flaky tests
   (via pytest-rerunfailures_), add a timeout to prevent tests from hanging